mcgin/jenkins_scripting/ruby_job_builder_dsl.md

 ## Ruby Job Builder DSL

 At Wonga we have complex continous integration (CI) systems which we use to build, propogate and release code to our testing and production environments.
 We employ Jenkins to build SOAP components and run different test suites as part of this CI process.
-(Huy can you clarify what this next sentence means?)
-As we favor infrastructure as code, we want the creation of Jenkins jobs configuration done using code instead of using Web UI.
+Wonga devops team follows infrastructure as code paradigm, which literally means write code to automate instrastructure tasks.
+As such we want to write code to create Jenkins jobs instead of using Web UI.

 Initially we used the [Openstack Job Builder](http://ci.openstack.org/jenkins-job-builder/), which allows us to create a Jenkins job configuration in YAML.
 Maintaing job configuration in YAML is huge step forward in comparsion to using a Web interface, however we soon discovered that YAML also had several limitations.
-(Huy can you elaborate on the composition and abstraction limitations?)
 It lacks both composition and abstraction causing tedious repetitive work and maintenance issues.

 This is driving factor for the birth of Ruby Job Builder DSL.